 Like so many words in this field (‘coach’, ‘trainer’, ‘counsellor’), the word ‘supervisor’ does little justice to the nature of the work that takes place, and the human connection that is formed.
 It does nothing to suggest the collaborative quality of the enquiry, the humility of the space, or the kindness and care that is the bedrock of change.

-Supervision, in this context, is not about an authority-based position of superiority over another coach’s work.
-Rather, it’s about creating a reflective space for supervisor and coach to engage in a curious, collegial exploration of the practice-related issues confronting the coach.
+Supervision, in this context, is not about an authority-based position of superiority over some other coach’s work.
+Rather, it’s about creating a reflective space for the supervisor and coach to engage in a curious, collegial exploration of the practice-related issues confronting the coach.

 Let’s face it: coaching can be a lonely profession and it can be easy to become stuck in a practice rut, doing the same things with the same clients in the same way without any channel to express the ideas, fears and tears that come from this.
 Coaches face not only their clients’ frustrations and challenges, but their own too.
 And often they have no place to release and explore this.